 EISs and EAs should be as concise as possible.
-Both NEPA and SEPA suggest page limits, which serve as useful reminders that the objective is to summarize the relevant information - not to include every detail.
+Both NEPA and SEPA suggest page limits, 75 pages for NEPA EAs, 150 to 300 pages for NEPA EISs (USDOT Policy), 75 to 150 pages for SEPA EISs (Ecology handbook).
+Page limits serve as useful reminders that the objective is to summarize the relevant information and not to include every detail.
 The main body of the document should focus on what is relevant to the decision and include enough information to support the decision without having to refer to additional supporting materials.